eibex/reaction-light/README.md

 **When I click one of the reactions the bot does not give me a role!**
 Ensure that you moved the `Reaction Light` role to a position that is hierarchically higher than the role you are trying to assign.

+## Contribute
+If you would like to contribute to this project, fork it and then create a pull request.
+Please ensure that you have thoroughly tested all your changes.
+PEP-8 styled code is not enforced but most welcome (human readability is required though).

+### TO-DO List
+- [x] Listen only to process initiator in the channel the command was used
+- [ ] Edit feature of previous embeds
+- [ ] Use messages created by other users to manage roles and reactions
+- [ ] Message setup abort feature
+  - [ ] Delete entries to `*.csv` files when aborting
+- [ ] Delete entries to `*.csv` files when deleting a reaction role message

 ## License
 - [MIT](https://github.com/eibex/reaction-light/blob/master/LICENSE)